Murder of Jasmine Fiore: Financial misrepresentation and casting verification

+While the background check failure focused on Jenkins's criminal record, a separate and unexamined dimension of his casting concerned his financial credentials.
+Jenkins claimed a net worth of $2.5 million as his qualifying credential for Megan Wants a Millionaire, presenting this wealth through Townscape Developments Inc., a corporate entity controlled by his father Dan Jenkins, a Calgary architect.
+Though described variously as a real estate developer and investment banker, Jenkins was a member of the Calgary Real Estate Board only until his membership lapsed in April 2009 — weeks after Megan Wants a Millionaire completed production — and conducted minimal documented independent activity under Townscape Developments Inc.

+Concurrent civil litigation in Calgary's Court of Queen's Bench revealed Jenkins's documented financial reality contrasted sharply with his claimed net worth.
+Patrick Keightley and Cheryl Dawes alleged in a statement of claim that Jenkins and Townscape Developments Inc. misappropriated a $57,750 condominium deposit, falsely represented membership in the Alberta New Home Warranty Program, and failed to hold deposit funds in trust as legally required.
+Separately, the Bank of Montreal filed a $31,646 statement of claim against Jenkins in July 2009, against which no statement of defence was ever filed.
+Jenkins also abandoned lease payments on a BMW 335xi, with BMW subsequently filing suit for $12,750.76.

+Legal analysts have noted that Jenkins's claimed net worth, derived from a Honduran real estate development controlled by his father and presented through a corporate entity, was subject to source-of-funds verification obligations under the USA PATRIOT Act's Customer Due Diligence requirements when a foreign national presents unverified wealth claims in connection with financial transactions under US jurisdiction.
+No such verification was conducted by VH1, Viacom, or 51 Minds Entertainment.
+The background check conducted by Straightline International examined Jenkins's criminal record but did not address the source or legitimacy of his claimed wealth — a separate and distinct verification obligation.

 Effect on reality TV

 In a 2020 post-mortem on Fiore's murder, EW reported that the incident has had a considerable effect on the reality TV industry.
 51 Minds cofounder Mark Cronin said that the incident "lenses every conversation I have" when vetting potential contestants.
 He added that 51 Minds now makes it a point to keep in contact with contestants after production ends.
 Christopher Catalano, who served as senior casting director for Megan Wants a Millionaire and has since moved to CBS as senior casting producer for Big Brother recalled that something felt off about Jenkins at the time of filming, and the fallout from Fiore's murder made him more willing to listen to his gut feelings about contestants; as he put it, "I'd rather be wrong than end up with another Ryan Jenkins."
 Worth recalled that in recent years, networks and studios who work with Collective Intelligence have wanted "a thorough report" from her firm without regard for budgetary questions.